 A good rule of thumb is to purchase about 10% more tile as need.
 This will allow for waste and broken or blemished tile in a box.

 Here is how you figure the amount of tile you need.

-Pro Tip: If you measure a room go always for the wides part! an example doesn’t measure from wall to wall but gets your with/or length including the door threshold or other room extensions.
+Pro Tip: If you measure the flooring of a room go always for the wides part! an example doesn’t measure from wall to wall but gets your with/or length including the door threshold or other room extensions.
 Also rounding up to the next full foot will give you enough to cover the extra 10% I mentioned in the rule of thumb.
 Here is an example: – your ruler reads 11′-4″ and you write down 12′ as simple as that.

 We are moving on, and now I show you, how to find out how many tiles you need.

 - Measure the with and the length of the area where you want to install the tile and write those numbers on a piece of paper.

 - Measure any extensions of your room (like a pantry or a Linnen Closet) and write those down as well.

 - Multiply your notes: let’s say you measured your kitchen flooring to be 13′-6″ wide and 18′ long.